The Waldorf Difference

 Each of these stages requires a different approach in order to meet and engage the intellectual, physical, emotional, and social needs of the growing child.

-During Early Childhood, learning occurs by facilitating self-initiated exploration through play.
+During Early Childhood (preschool, Nursery, and Kindergarten), learning occurs by facilitating self-initiated exploration through play.
 The Lower School engages the vivid imaginative nature of the child through a program where academic learning is intertwined with and supported by storytelling, the arts, music, movement, and practical activity.
 And the High School delivers a rigorous curriculum that fosters critical, independent thinking, artistic expression, and hands-on experience.

 In the early years, an emphasis on coordinated bodies, strong imaginations, healthy social interactions, and a love of work and play lays the foundation for academic excellence as students experience the beauty of language arts and literature, the culture of the world's civilizations through history and language, and the empirical qualities of the scientific and mathematical disciplines through a lively and engaging curriculum that introduces increasingly complex and sophisticated subject matter as the students grow and mature.